percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Disk Space

 Sum of disk space on all partitions.

-Note  it can be significantly over-reported in some installations.
+> It can be significantly over-reported in some installations.

 ### Min Space Available